GVP-AI-Club/Hacktober-at-GVP-2018/eventreport.md

 - [Mr. Santosh Killamsetty](https://github.com/KILLERKILLAM )

 ## Positives :+1:
-- 💸 Immediate Sponsorship approval from GitHub and @joenash
+- 💸 Immediate Sponsorship approval from GitHub and [Joe Nash](https://github.com/joenash)
 - 🏛  Supportive administration
 - 🥇 Being First time first of its kind event people were anxious and that drove people to come in.
 - ❣️ Opening Keynote and Closing session by Prof. Madan Mohan and Goutham V, have filled in motivation for people to contribute to opensource.